drakkan/sftpgo/README.md

   sftpgo portable [flags]

 Flags:
   -C, --advertise-credentials         If the SFTP service is advertised via multicast DNS this flag allows to put username/password inside the advertised TXT record
   -S, --advertise-service             Advertise SFTP service using multicast DNS (default true) -d, --directory string              Path to the directory to serve.
 This can be an absolute path or a path relative to the current directory (default ".")
+  -f, --fs-provider int               0 means local filesystem, 1 Amazon S3 compatible, 2 Google Cloud Storage
+      --gcs-bucket string
+      --gcs-credentials-file string   Google Cloud Storage JSON credentials file --gcs-key-prefix string         Allows to restrict access to the virtual folder identified by this prefix and its contents
+      --gcs-storage-class string
-  -f, --fs-provider int           0 means local filesystem, 1 S3 compatible -h, --help                      help for portable -l, --log-file-path string      Leave empty to disable logging -p, --password string           Leave empty to use an auto generated value -g, --permissions strings       User's permissions. "*" means any permission (default [list,download]) -k, --public-key strings
+  -h, --help                          help for portable -l, --log-file-path string          Leave empty to disable logging -p, --password string               Leave empty to use an auto generated value -g, --permissions strings           User's permissions. "*" means any permission (default [list,download]) -k, --public-key strings
       --s3-access-key string
       --s3-access-secret string
       --s3-bucket string
       --s3-endpoint string
-      --s3-key-prefix string      Allows to restrict access to the virtual folder identified by this prefix and its contents --s3-region string
+      --s3-key-prefix string          Allows to restrict access to the virtual folder identified by this prefix and its contents
+      --s3-region string
       --s3-storage-class string
   -s, --sftpd-port int                0 means a random non privileged port -c, --ssh-commands strings          SSH commands to enable. "*" means any supported SSH command including scp (default [md5sum,sha1sum,cd,pwd])
   -u, --username string               Leave empty to use an auto generated value
 ```

 In portable mode SFTPGo can advertise the SFTP service and, optionally, the credentials via multicast DNS, so there is a standard way to discover the service and to automatically connect to it.